sanya-sharma/distributed-systems-ghc/README.md

             // We encountered a failure.
             // If the number of consecutive failures is greater than the desired failure count
             // open the circuit.
-            // as a best practice, print the log statement informing opening of the circuit.
+            // Best Practice, print the log statement informing opening of the circuit.
-            // Add the below function to add delayed reset to close the circuit after certain time to retry after we give our
+            // Using goroutine, reset the circuit using with ResetAfterDelay function to close the circuit after certain time.
-            // downstream a break.
         }

         return completed